Duration: 6 months + 2 months internship

 - High-end facilities: 16 students maximum per lab, ergonomic work stations facilitating exchanges between students and chef-instructors, state-of-the-art equipment and high-quality ingredients

 - Intensive training: seven hours of classes per day in the lab

 - Motivated and acclaimed teaching staff

-- Cross-curricular teaching (management, food design, nutrition, hygiene) enabling each student to become an experienced and autonomous professional of their time
+- Cross-curricular teaching (hygiene and food safety) enabling each student to become an experienced and autonomous professional of their time

 - Two-month obligatory work placement with an artisan

 *Sources: L'Alliance 7, Syndicat de la confiserie et de la chocolaterie, Confédération des chocolatiers et confiseurs de France.